List of recurring The Simpsons characters: Üter Zörker

-Üter Zörker (voiced by Russi Taylor and Grey DeLisle) is an overweight German foreign exchange student with a sweet tooth, and strange habits such as offering his already-licked lollipops to others as a sign of friendship, and eating marzipan candies (called Joy Joy) fortified with iodine.
+Üter Zörker (/de/) (voiced by Russi Taylor and Grey DeLisle) is an overweight German foreign exchange student with a sweet tooth, and strange habits such as offering his already-licked lollipops to others as a sign of friendship, and eating marzipan candies (called Joy Joy) fortified with iodine.
 He was left behind on the Civil War field trip, according to the season six episode "The PTA Disbands", but was back in school, playing in the band in the season eight episode "Lisa's Date with Density".
 His subsequent disappearance from the show for a significant period of time has become a running joke.
 In "Guess Who's Coming to Criticize Dinner?" his biological parents from Germany asked Skinner where their missing son was, and in "24 Minutes" he is seen stuck in a cobweb in the school air vents.
 It is revealed in the episode "Jazzy and the Pussycats" that he can play the trumpet quite well.
 He even makes a Charlie and the Chocolate Factory diorama, but eats it before it can be graded in "Lisa's Rival".
 During the school science fair in the season 23 episode "Replaceable You" Kearney has a human skull on display with a sign on it that reads, "Is This Üter?"
 In the German dub of the show, Üter is an exchange student from Switzerland.